Welcome

 RSVP

-All assessors are required to complete the online RSVP form to advise if you are participating or not participating in both the online briefing and calibration activity, and the confirmation event.
+All assessors are required to complete the online invitation form to advise if you are participating or not participating in both the review meeting briefing, and the confirmation review meetings.
 Assessors will be emailed the details.

 To support the Chief confirmer in selecting appropriate samples for the subject report, Lead confirmers are asked to identify high level responses during the course of the confirmation review meeting.
 This is not mandatory but rather a request for assistance.
 If you have the capacity during the review meeting/s, please save a copy of the below word document template to complete as you identify appropriate review samples.